guyromellemagayano/gatsby-source-bigcommerce-v2/README.md

 ## Credits

-Thanks to all the contributors of the original plugin [gatsby-source-bigcommerce](https://github.com/thirdandgrove/gatsby-source-bigcommerce) for the great work. 🎉
+Thanks to all the contributors of the original plugin [gatsby-source-bigcommerce](https://github.com/thirdandgrove/gatsby-source-bigcommerce) and [node-bigcommerce](https://github.com/getconversio/node-bigcommerce) for the great work. 🎉